Protests sweep Lebanon for a second day

 The cabinet is due to meet on Friday at the presidential palace in Baabda in what a minister has said would be the final session to discuss the 2020 state budget.

-(Reporting by Imad Creidi, Yara Abi Nader, Tom Perry, Suleiman al-Khalidi Writing by Tom Perry Editing by Robert Birsel and Peter Graff)
+(Reporting by Imad Creidi, Yara Abi Nader, Tom Perry, Suleiman al-Khalidi Writing by Tom Perry Editing by Robert Birsel)

 ((thomas.perry@thomsonreuters.com; Reuters Messaging: thomas.perry.reuters.com@reuters.net))